hyochan/react-native-audio-recorder-player/README.md

   4. `subscriptionDuration` offset not defaults to `0.5` which is `500ms`.
      - Resolve [#273](https://github.com/hyochan/react-native-audio-recorder-player/issues/273)

 - There has been vast improvements in [#114](https://github.com/dooboolab/react-native-audio-recorder-player/pull/114) which is released in `2.3.0`.
-We now support all `RN` versions without any version differenciating.
+We now support all `RN` versions without any version differentiating.
 See below installation guide for your understanding.

 ## Migration Guide